 Kalopsia was established in 2012 by British / Swedish duo, Robertson & Falk.

-Kalopsia began as a Textiles and design collective, running exhibition around Europe that challenged the way textiles was seen.
-They began by asking the question 'What is Textiles?' and used this to underpin everything that have created since then.
+Kalopsia began as a Textiles and design collective, running exhibitions around Europe that challenged the way textiles were seen.
+They began by asking the question 'What is Textiles?' and used this to underpin everything that they have created since.

-Today, Kalopsia Collective is an award-winning Textiles manufacturer operating as a Social Enterprise in Edinburgh’s busy creative and cultural port, Leith, with the aim to batch manufacture textiles products more ethically and sustainably.
+Today, Kalopsia Collective is an award-winning Textiles manufacturer operating as a Social Enterprise in Edinburgh’s busy creative and cultural port, Leith, with the aim to batch manufacture textile products more ethically and sustainably.

 Having undergone business training from Entrepreneurial Spark, SSE (Lloyds Bank Social Entrepreneurs Start Up Programme), Starter-for-6, Kalopsia has been able to established itself as not only a forward thinking creative business but also as a Social Enterprise.
 Capable of competing against more traditional businesses.
 It is our hope that our platform can become a source of inspiration for any individual, company or organisation working in the field.